Atmosphere-NX/Atmosphere/docs/components/modules/loader.md

 When authoring patches, [hactool](https://github.com/SciresM/hactool) can be used to find an NSO's build ID and to uncompress NSOs.
 Recent versions of the [ReSwitched IDA loaders](https://github.com/reswitched/loaders) can be used to load uncompressed NSOs into IDA in such a way that you can [apply patches to the input file](https://www.hex-rays.com/products/ida/support/idadoc/1618.shtml).
 From there, any IPS tool can be used to create the patch between the original NSO and the patched NSO.
 Note that if the NSO you are patching is larger than 16 MiB, you will have to use a tool that supports IPS32.

-### HBL Support
+### Homebrew Support
-Atmosphère provides first class support for [hbmenu](https://github.com/switchbrew/nx-hbmenu/releases) and [hbloader](https://github.com/switchbrew/nx-hbloader/releases).
+Atmosphère provides first class support for  [nx-hbloader](https://github.com/switchbrew/nx-hbloader/releases) and [nx-hbmenu](https://github.com/switchbrew/nx-hbmenu/releases).

+Launching of the nx-hbloader process is controlled by configurable button inputs.
+See [here](../../features/configurations.md) for more detailed information.

 In addition, loader has extensions to enable homebrew to launch web applets.
 This normally requires the application launching the applet to have HTML Manual content inside an installed NCA.
 Atmosphère's reimplementation will automatically ensure that the commands used to check this succeed, and will redirect the relevant file system to the `/atmosphere/hbl_html/` subdirectory.